kovart/sticksy/README.md

 ## Browser Compatibility
 Sticksy.js works in all modern browsers including Internet Explorer 11.\
-If you want the library to react on DOM changes and need to support IE10 or below, you should install [`Mutation Observer Polyfill`](https://github.com/megawac/MutationObserver.js).
+If you want the library to react to DOM changes and need to support IE10 or below, you should install [`Mutation Observer Polyfill`](https://github.com/megawac/MutationObserver.js).

 Please, open an issue if you have any browser compatibility problems.